asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 .. image:: images/2025-05-29-00-12-02-621.v01.jpg
 	   :align: left

+Part of my home on this scheme:

 .. image:: images/home.jpg
            :align: left

 Filter construction concept, and for choosing GD, if you have multiple in one box, use random algoritm, like random number from 1 to 10/50 or other, local piracy "win" trought "biologycal radio"/ELF parts of schemes and I`m don`t have parts for all this, and, GD without 10mkF filters, full terminator, but:

+~Main filter~

 .. image:: images/justfilter.png
            :align: left